Mykola Lysenko

 Mykola Vitaliiovych Lysenko (Микола Віталійович Лисенко; 22 March 1842 – 6 November 1912) (Note: Some sources record Lysenko's lifetime in the Old Style dating system.
-In this Lysenko's lifetime would be 10 March 1842 – 24 October 1912) was a Ukrainian composer, pianist, conductor and ethnomusicologist of the late Romantic period.
-In his time he was the central figure of Ukrainian music, with an oeuvre that includes operas, art songs, choral works, orchestral and chamber pieces, and a wide variety of solo piano music.
-He is often credited with founding a national music tradition during the Ukrainian national revival, in the vein of contemporaries such as Grieg in Norway, The Five in Russia as well as Smetana and Dvořák in what is now the Czech Republic.
+In this Lysenko's lifetime would be 10 March 1842 – 24 October 1912) was a Ukrainian composer, pianist, conductor, and ethnomusicologist of the late Romantic period.
+In his time, he was the central figure of Ukrainian music, with an oeuvre that includes operas, art songs, choral works, orchestral and chamber pieces, and a wide variety of solo piano music.
+He is often credited with founding a national music tradition during the Ukrainian national revival, in the vein of contemporaries such as Grieg in Norway, The Five in Russia, and Smetana and Dvořák in what is now the Czech Republic.

-By studying and drawing from Ukrainian folk music, promoting the use of the Ukrainian language, and separating himself from Russian culture, his compositions form what many consider the quintessential essence of Ukrainian music.
-This is demonstrated best in his epic opera Taras Bulba from the novella of the same name by Nikolai Gogol, in which the grandeur, complexity and Ukrainian-language libretto prevented its staging during Lysenko's lifetime.
+By studying and drawing from Ukrainian folk music, promoting the use of the Ukrainian language, and separating himself from Russian culture, Lysenko's compositions form what many consider the quintessential essence of Ukrainian music.
+This is demonstrated in his epic opera Taras Bulba from the novella of the same name by Nikolai Gogol.
+The grandeur and complexity, and a libretto in Ukrainian, prevented the opera being performed during the composer's lifetime.

 To promote and cultivate Ukrainian culture, Lysenko set works by many Ukrainian poets to music, especially Taras Shevchenko, to whom he was particularly devoted.
 (Note: When Taras Shevchenko died and his body was brought to Ukraine in 1861, Lysenko was a pallbearer at his funeral.)
 His musical setting of a patriotic poem by Oleksandr Konysky, known as the "Prayer for Ukraine", has become Ukraine's spiritual anthem.
-Lysenko had a profound influence on later Ukrainian composers, including Stanyslav Lyudkevych, Alexander Koshetz, Kyrylo Stetsenko, Yakiv Stepovy, and most importantly, Mykola Leontovych.
+Lysenko had a profound influence on later Ukrainian composers, including Stanislav Lyudkevych, Alexander Koshetz, Kyrylo Stetsenko, Yakiv Stepovy, and most importantly, Mykola Leontovych.

 He is the namesake of the Mykola Lysenko International Music Competition and the Lysenko music school, which is now the Kyiv National I. K. Karpenko-Kary Theatre, Cinema and Television University.
 Despite his immense renown in Ukraine, Lysenko remains relatively unknown outside of his home country.